amasse3/AzureAD-Baseline-MLZ/doc/AAD-Permissions-Management.md

 # Permissions in Azure and Azure AD
-Document to describe roles relevant to Mission Landing Zone deployment and management.
+Document to describes permissions management and delegation models for Mission Landing Zone deployments.

 ## Table of Contents
  - [Permissions Types](#permissions-in-azure-and-azure-ad)